hardijabar0/game/README.md

 # Self Hosting: (optional)
 If you want more reliable hosting without having it run on your main pc or on your home network, I recommend buying a web server.
-The bot can be ran on Linuix and Windows.
+The bot can be ran on Linux and Windows.

-# Linuix Install:
+# Linux Install:
 1. Download nodejs
 2. Download the bot from the release page.
 3. Use the terminal to navigate the the bot folder location where the index is located (dorito.js or index.js)